MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-B-Merchant-Marine-Officers-Seamen/part-10-Merchant-Mariner-Credential/subpart-D-Training-Courses-Programs/section-10.402.md

 (E) Other instructional activities, such as homework and reading assignments.

 (7) Part E: Evaluations.
-The evaluations section must contain -
+The evaluations section must contain—

-(i) Any methodology that is used to measure a student's knowledge, performance, or level of achievement, including -
+(i) Any methodology that is used to measure a student's knowledge, performance, or level of achievement, including—

 (A) Homework;